ch4mpy/user-proxies/api/README.md

 We'll build a maven project with a few modules:
 - a spring-boot resource-server to expose and manage user proxies stored with JPA
-- a keycloak mapper which will retrieve user proxies from preceding web-service and add it to access & ID tokens
+- a Keycloak mapper which will retrieve user proxies from preceding web-service and add it to access & ID tokens
 - libraries shared between modules
 - a second resource server serving as secured micro-service sample